Conversational AI for customer service: Benefits and tips

 While metrics matter, remember to also frequently connect with your support team to collect their feelings and anecdotal experiences about how AI has both positively and negatively impacted them.

-Improve your customer experience with Assembled Assist
+Improve your customer experience with Assembled AI

 Put simply, Assembled Assist helps your support team work smarter, respond faster, and ultimately, achieve your top priority: delivering a more reliable and satisfying customer experience.